mycstro/Flask-API/README.md

         from api import api

-* *Add the following to add the api app to the environemnt varibles on run* _File Name: *`.flaskenv`*_
+* Add the following to add the api app to the environemnt varibles on run.
+    _File Name: *`.flaskenv`*_
     -----------------------------
         FLASK_APP=api.py